 Details: Lunch is provided.
 Space is limited.
-To attend, please RSVP here.
+To attend, please register here.

 Let’s Talk International is a semi-structured discussion group and safe space for study abroad returnees, international students, third culture kids, and anybody interested in international/intercultural experiences to explore topics such as identity development, cultural adjustment, cross-cultural relationships, and general navigation of life across cultures.